 PRACTICAL TIP: Prior to terminating an employee, employers should look at the events leading up to the termination and consider whether the termination could lead the employee to ask any of the questions above.
 If the answer is yes, seek counsel to help you prevent a wrongful termination lawsuit before it happens.
 Even when there is no wrongful reason for the termination, there mere perception of unfairness could result in costly litigation.

-If you have questions about at-will employment and wrongful termination, contact me or call (949) 529-0007.
+Contact me at (949) 529-0007 if you have questions about at-will employment and wrongful termination.

 Please read our disclaimer.